carlosramireziii/carlosramireziii.github.io/_posts/2018-09-15-validating-the-content-type-of-active-storage-attachments.md

 ## What other validators are missing from Active Storage?

-So far the main validations I've missed from Active Storage are presence and content-type.
+So far the main validations I've missed from Active Storage are for presence and content-type.
-Which ones do you need for your work?
+Which ones do you wish you had for your own work?

 Share your thoughts in the comments below!